MaybeTarun/AAARGH/README.md

 Sadly enough, I couldn't do it.

-I will be trying more to complete my original idea but till then consider the project as OpenSource and help me if you can. 🥲

-(For now the game works with key press, so you can play it too in the mean time)
+For now the game works with key press, so you can play it too in the mean time